 Enter the URL where you want the deployment to be hosted in the Static URL field.

 This is the URL you’ll use to call the deployment from within a web application, and therefore it must be unique.
 Disable the Static URL toggle if you want Anaconda Enterprise to automatically generate a URL for the deployment.

 Choose whether you want to keep the deployment

-Private—and therefore acessible to authenticated platform users, only—or make it
+Private—and therefore accessible to authenticated platform users, only—or make it

 Public, and therefore available to non-authenticated users.
 After it’s deployed, you can share the deployment with others.